-The LEAPS Program services children from ages 3-5.
-LEAPS has four morning classes from 9:00 to 11:3 am and four afternoon classes from 12:30 to 3:00pm.
+The LEAPS Program services children from ages three to five.
+LEAPS has four morning classes from 9:00 to 11:30 am and four afternoon classes from 12:30 to 3:00pm.
 Classes are in session Tuesday through Friday in accordance with the Avon Lake City Schools academic calendar.
-The teacher/child ratio is three adults (1 teacher and 2 assistants) to 16 children.
-Each class consists of children with varying abilities, up to eight of whom are identified as children with special needs.
-The students identified with special needs demonstrate delays in one or more of the following areas: speech and language, cognitive, fine motor, gross motor, socialization, adaptive, and/or behavior/social/emotional growth.
+LEAPS offers a wide Least Restrictive Environment (LRE) continuum to best meet the needs of our student with disabilities.
+The settings include: General Education, Co-Taught, Integrated, Special Education, and Self-Contained.
+All classroom types have Peer Models with the exception of the Self-Contained classroom.
+All classrooms, have at least one certified teacher (Co-Taught as two certified teachers) and two paraprofessionals allowing us to have low staff to student ratios.
+Students identified with special needs demonstrate delays in one or more of the following areas: speech and language, cognitive, fine motor, gross motor, socialization, adaptive, and/or behavior/social/emotional growth.